 Leaves and stems:

-There is a small tuft of basal leaves that mostly wither away by fruiting time.
-Stem leaves are alternate, up to 12 inches long and 2/3 inch wide, flat, rough around the edges and sometimes on the upper surface, fairly evenly distributed along the stem, and usually ascending but often floppy in the upper half.
-The underside of the leaf is covered in a waxy bloom, giving a bluish tint.
+The 4 to 10 leaves are alternate, up to 12 inches long, up to 15 mm (~½ inch) wide, mostly flat, sometimes folded or rolled along the edge, usually hairless, fairly evenly distributed along the stem, and usually ascending but often floppy in the upper half.
+The underside of the leaf is covered in a waxy bloom (glaucus), giving a bluish tint.

 Please visit our sponsors

 Where to buy native seed and plants ↓

 - blue-green and waxy bloom (glaucus) on back of leaf

 - spikes usually have 2 or 3 spikelets per node, 4 to 7 mm between nodes

 Photos by K. Chayka taken in Ramsey County.
 Photos by Peter M. Dziuk taken in Dakota and Itasca counties.

 Have you seen this plant in Minnesota, or have any other comments about it?